munozarturo/mockupforge/README.md

 ## Local Setup

 1. Set the environment variables in a `.env` file.
 A template `.env` file is provided in `.env.template`.
-2. Build the Docker container `sudo docker build -t mockupforge-ms`.
+2. Build the Docker container `sudo docker build -t mockupforge-ms .`.
-3. Run the container `sudo docker run mockupforge-ms`.
+3. Run the container `sudo docker run -p 8080:8080 mockupforge-ms`.

 ## Deployment